Sprinklr Offers a Front-Row Seat to Paris Fashion Week’s Social Media Conversations

 During the eight-day event, held September 28 through October 6, accredited Couture Maisons introduced their women’s spring 2021 collections largely through videos and complementary content.
 Several Maisons had limited in-person events in accordance with current safety measures in Paris.

-Thanks to Sprinklr Modern Research capabilities, we were able to eavesdrop on the buzziest convos and hottest trends through social listening.
+Thanks to Sprinklr Insights capabilities, we were able to eavesdrop on the buzziest convos and hottest trends through social listening.
 Sprinklr used its platform to follow social media conversations and share of voice for all Couture Maisons, identifying the most-discussed items in Haute Couture in real time.
 Here’s what we found:

 Ages, genders and languages – the social media chatter was strong across the board.